philc/book-notes/stuff matters - mark miodownik.md

     are and who we want to be.
 We are physical beings so it perhaps makes sense for us to identify and express our values using physical objects, which we like to touch and smell as well as read."
+  * Steel is an iron + carbon alloy.
+Carbon came from the charcoal in the fire, during smelting.
+  * Unlike bricks, concrete is liquid and can be poured into any shape.
+Buildings are "poured into existence."
+  * "Visible light does not have enough energy to allow the electrons to upgrade their seats and has no choice but to pass straight through the atoms.
+This is why glass is transparent.
+    Higher-energy light, on the other hand, such as UV light, can upgrade the electrons in glass to the better seats, and so glass is opaque to UV light.
+This is why you can't get a suntan through glass."
 * Intro
   * We categorize our history by the materials available to us -- stone age, copper, bronze, iron, silicon.
 Our mastery of materials shapes our society.
 * Indomitable - steel (chap 1)
   * As you bend a paper clip, you are causing approximately 100,000,000,000,000 [crystal] dislocations to move at a speed of thousands of hundreds of meters per second."
-    * Amazing -- the interaction of the micro scale with the human scale
+    * Amazing -- the interaction of the micro scale with the human scale.
-  * Heating any metal soften sit.
+  * Heating any metal will soften sit.
-    * "the melting point of a metal is an indicator of how tightly the metal atoms are stuck together and so also affects how easily the dislocations move."
+    * "The melting point of a metal is an indicator of how tightly the metal atoms are stuck together and so also affects how easily the dislocations move."
   * Rock can only practically be carved with metal tools, so the discovery of smelting unlocked stone masonry and construction.
-  * On alloys
+  * On alloys TODO
     * "Alloys tend to be stronger than pure metals for one very simple reason: the alloy atoms have a different size and chemistry from the host metal's atoms, so when they sit inside the host crystal they cause all sorts of mechanical and electrical disturbances that add up to one